TheOrangePuff/pipeline-presentation/presentation.md

 ## What problems do they solve?

 - Automate common tasks
-- Save developer time
+  - Save developer (and operations) time
 - Keep processes uniform
-- Prevent bad code from being deployed to production
+- Prevent "bad" code from being deployed to production

 ::right::